raisulislampiaus/office-lunch-menu-management/README.md

-# Lunch Options Management System
+# Office Lunch Menu Management System

-This project is a Lunch Options Management System that allows admins to manage lunch menus and options, and employees to select their lunch choices.
+This project is a Office Lunch Menu Management System that allows admins to manage lunch menus and options, and employees to select their lunch choices.

 ## Technologies Used